 Simply stated an expired Listing is a home of a seller that did not sell within the contractual time frame as outlined by the Real Estate Listing Agreement.
 The average length of a real estate listing agreement is 6 months or 180 days.

 While no one can guarantee that they can sell your house, this number represents a huge black eye for real estate agents everywhere when you think about the magnitude of that failure.
 Real Estate Agents are sales people and with a 40% expired listings record, it indicates that the vast majority of them are not very good at their job.

 Let it soak in… 40% of all Listings in Stockton, Sacramento, Manteca and Modesto Expire!
-That is a huge number and it means that 40 out every 100 homes listed with a real estate agent are eventually left to linger in an expired listing database.
+That is a huge number and it means that 40 out every 100 homes listed with a real estate agent are eventually left to linger in an expired listing graveyard.
 It means that for all of the chest pounding by real estate agents a lot of homeowners are left to fend for themselves.
 I can’t imagine that anyone wanting to sell their house hears about this statistic in advance of signing a 6 month listing agreement.

 Worse yet, real estate agents are resolute that they operate by a code of ethics, and that the integrity of the industry operates accordingly, and yet I have never heard anyone in the profession utter a word about this this horrible closing ratio.
 Wouldn’t you think that this would be a noteworthy disclosure to all would be sellers in advance?

 This omission, may explain why 95% of all sellers wanting to sell their houses actually list with the first real estate agent that they talk to.
 Maybe its the hype of the presentation or the glitter of the seemingly million dollar logos, but in my analysis, it means there is a lot of risk in selling a house.